BAF Full Form in Commerce: Course Explained and Career Opportunities

 • Appear for counselling or document verification, if required.

-• Upon selection, pay the programme fee.
+• Upon selection, pay the programme fee online or via DD as instructed by the institute.

 • Admission to the programme shall be confirmed, and you shall be sent an official letter.